aws-samples/virtual-immersion-week-labs/moodle-quickstart/README.md

 #### Next Steps

-1. Regularly backup your EC2 instance by using AWS Backups
+1. Regularly backup your EC2 instance by using AWS Backup
 2. Improve network security by making your existing subnet private, add a public subnet plus a NAT Gateway and reconfigure the Elastic Load Balancer to work with the newly provisioned public subnet

 #### Scaling and High Availability